Mathistis/InterractiveTable/README.md

 ## Table creation
 User interract with website to draw some patterns.
 Once the pattern is ready, it is displayed on a table which contains matrix of LED RGB.

+## Network Architecture
+For the moment, the embedded Raspberrry Pi is inside my DMZ.
+I know.
+It's  a bad idea.
+We normally should build a tunnel between my DMZ and the embedded Raspberry Pi but to secure it we also need certificate to authentify every tables.
+Wich requiere to build my own
+PKI, which is too much work for this projet.
+For now table will work only at my home in my DMZ.
+Maybe could be a future upgrade.

 ## Trobbleshooting
 - If the load balancer do not work, (curl 172.16.0.49) make sure you have enabled metallb (microk8s enable metallb)
 - If previous step is correct, test the dns redirection through the double home's routes (curl raemylab.ch)